dslab-epfl/chef/libccli/README.md

-# Chef Command Line Interface
+# NAME

-Roadmap
+ccli - Chef Command Line Interface

-## SYNOPSIS
+# SYNOPSIS

-	ccli [OPTIONS ...]
-COMMAND [ARGS ...]
+	ccli COMMAND [ARGS ...]

-## DESCRIPTION
+# DESCRIPTION

-The chef command line interface is a common interface to a collection of scripts that offer a simplified way for using chef, including building chef, creating and managing disk images, or interacting with running chef instances.
+The Chef command line interface is a common interface to a collection of scripts that offer a simplified way for using Chef, including building Chef, creating and managing disk images, or interacting with running Chef instances.

-## DEPENDENCIES
+# DEPENDENCIES

-### Ubuntu
+## Ubuntu

 * coreutils
 * acl